cbellinger27/bendRL_reacher_tracker/README.md

 ## Installation

 ### Dependencies
 To control the robot and send it commands, you must install ur_rtde, for which the dependencies are Boost and Pybind.
-First make sure to have them installed.
-You can run
+To install the dendencies on Ubuntu Linux run:
 ```
 sudo apt-get install libboost-all-dev
 pip install pybind11